 Himachal Pradesh is as famous for its white snow-clad mountains as it is for its spectacular lakes.
-Nearly all the cities and districts in Himachal Pradesh host lakes which serve as pivotal recreational areas.
+Nearly all the cities and districts in Himachal Pradesh host lakes that serve as pivotal recreational areas.
 Wherever you choose to stay, you won’t be too far from the water and all the beautiful scenery which accompanies it.
-Book your trip to Himachal Pradesh right away to explore these lakes in summer.
+Book your trip to Himachal Pradesh right away to explore these lakes in the summer.
 From large lakes to smaller mountain lakes, Instagram-worthy lakes to family-friendly lakes in Himachal Pradesh, summer is the best time to discover them all.

 Frequently Asked Questions About Lakes In Himachal Pradesh